jarrod-burges/CPSC362-Movie-Recommender/README.md

 2) Questions
 3) Display Results

-Languages that were implemented in the programming of this website includes HTML and CSS for the front-end, while it uses SQL and PHP for the back-end.
+Languages that were implemented in the programming of this website includes HTML, CSS, and JavaScript for the front-end, while it uses SQL and PHP for the back-end.

 The dataset was obtained from IMDB.